-The SCC MediaServer Delivery Module allows documents stored inside the MediaServer database to be marked for automated delivery to one or more destinations.
+SCC Delivery Module allows documents stored inside an SCC digital asset management (DAM) system to be marked for automated delivery to one or more destinations.

 Any number of destinations can be created or modified by the System Administrator while the system is operational.
 Destinations can also be added together as a commonly used "Profile" allowing easy selection of destinations in groups.